 Glitter walls are becoming more and more popular and can look stunning in the right place.
-There are a few ways to can make a glitter wall and as a professional decorator I’ve done just about all of them.
+There are a few ways you can make a glitter wall and as a professional decorator, I’ve done just about all of them.
 Some work better than others, but most of the time it depends on the effect you want to achieve.

 In this blog, I’m going to take you through the four glitter wall options, share a few photos with you and give you some useful links.
 I’ll keep everything basic and honest.
-Hopefully find it useful when deciding on the best way to make a glitter wall.
+Hopefully find it useful when deciding on the best way to make a glitter wall in your own home.

 Glitter wallpaper can be very dramatic and will look awesome in the right place!!
 You can basically have a big block of “in your face” glitter spanning a whole wall.
-A bright pink paper with a lot of shine will look dramatic in a little girls’ bedroom, but this type of paper looks good in all sorts of room.
+A bright pink paper with a lot of shine will be a big statement in a little girl’s bedroom, but this type of paper looks good in all sorts of room.
 If you want something like this it may be worth looking at Glitter Bug paper, which will give you the dramatic effect you want.
 It does take a skilled pair of hands to install Glitter Bug paper and it can be tricky.
-Take care not to get any paste on the decretive side of the paper as it doesn’t wipe off very easily.
-Better yet, ask a decorator to install it for you.
-Glitter Bug is basically glitter on a heavy fabric, you apply it to the wall, then overlap and splice.
-Joints can sometimes show as well.
-CLICK HERE to visit Glitter Bug.
-There are a couple of pictures below.

 Or, you can go for something a little bit more subtle and contemporary, maybe a light grey paper with a silver sparkle in an elegant dining room to add a little bit of glitz in a stylish way.
 Or even a patterned paper with glitter.
-There are loads to choose from at “I Love Wallpaper”.
-CLICK HERE to visit their website.
+There are loads to choose from online.
+Click here to see current prices and selection.

-This one is extremely easy to do and it’s something I do regularly.
+This one is an extremely easy method and it’s something I do regularly.
 The last time I added glitter to paint was for a lady’s dressing room and it looked mint.
-The time before that was for my daughters’ bedroom.
-All you need to do is get yourself down to B&Q and buy some Valspar glitter.
-I think it’s about £3 or £4 per packet of glitter and it comes in gold and silver.
-You add one packet of glitter for every litre of emulsion, but it’s just a case of tipping it in, mixing it up and painting as normal.
-It does suit acrylic eggshell paint over matt and there are plenty of trade paint options at the Paintshed.
+The time before that was for my daughter’s bedroom.
+All you need to do is choose your glitter additive online by clicking here and add it to your emulsion.
+You’re supposed to add one packet of glitter for every litre of emulsion, but it’s just a case of tipping it in, mixing it up and painting as normal.
+It does suit acrylic eggshell paint over matt and there are plenty of trade paint options at the Decorating Centre online.
 Another tip is to only add your glitter to the final coat.